-Citibank in Australia is a part of the global Citigroup, which has been a financial institution in Australia since 1970’s.
+Citibank in Australia is a part of the global Citigroup, which has been a financial institution in Australia since 1970's.
 They are recognised for being one of the largest financial service organisations in the world.
-In 1985 Citibank was the first foreign bank to be granted an Australian banking licence, and now they are a part of the Australian Government’s Financial Claims Scheme, guaranteeing the security of deposits of up to $250,000 per person.
+In 1985 Citibank was the first foreign bank to be granted an Australian banking license, and now they are part of the Australin Government's Financial Claims Scheme, guaranteeing the security of deposits of up to $250,000 per person.

 Bank Account Offer